What is Psoriasis?

 A biologic medication is a protein-based medication created by living cells injected into the body to help reduce inflammation and disease processes.
 For the treatment of psoriatic diseases, these medications specifically target immune pathways associated with inflammation.
 Two main categories of medications are classified as biologic response modifier drugs: tumor necrosis factor alpha inhibitors and Inter-Leukin inhibitors.
 All of the Biologic medications illustrate significant disease reduction when compared to other treatment modalities such as topical, systemic, and light treatment for psoriasis.

 What Biologic Medications are used at Associated Dermatology to treat Psoriatic Conditions?

 Biologics used as Associated Dermatology include: Humira, Enbrel, Stelara, Taltz, Cosentyx, and Tremfya.
 Biologic Response Modifier (BRM) medications are indicated for moderate to severe psoriasis and demonstrate high efficacy for disease reduction.
 BRM therapies are the most effective treatment for patients with moderate to severe psoriasis.
 If managed appropriately, the risk for side effects remains very low.

 Why speak with a Dermatology Specialist at Associated Dermatology about Biologic Treatment?

-Psoriasis is a very individual disease that requires patient centered assessment and treatment plans.
-Dr. Kara Addison, DNP is a psoriasis specialist at Associated Dermatology.
-She finished her doctorate focusing on biologic medication management and safety.
-According to Dr. Addison, the goal of psoriasis treatment for patients is to provide the safest and most effective treatment that coincides with the patients medical beliefs and lifestyle.
-Although some biologic medications have risks and side effects, her goal is to minimize those risks and maximize treatment goals through education, medication, and patient centered care.
+Psoriasis is a very individual disease that requires patient-centered assessment and treatment plans.
+The goal of psoriasis treatment for patients is to provide the safest and most effective treatment that coincides with the patient's medical beliefs and lifestyle.
+Although some biologic medications have risks and side effects, our goal is to minimize those risks and maximize treatment goals through education, medication, and patient-centered care.